Phone-GWP-group

 Train and incentivise staff

-One of the most commonly overlooked ways to improve manufacturing productivity is that of training staff.
+One of the most commonly overlooked ways to improve manufacturing productivity is training staff.

-As such, training staff – even those that have been with you for many years – can result in best practices being followed more closely and ultimately aiding efficiency.
+As such, training staff, even those who have been with you for many years, can help ensure best practices are followed more closely and ultimately improve efficiency.

 Train and incentivise staff